 Both Cretaceous and Tertiary consist lithologically of shallow marine and coastal sand-, silt- and claystones.
 The sandstones are derived from deltaic sediments, the claystones point to stronger marine influence in a larger distance from the coast.
 Obviously, there were several transgressional/regressional cycles (relativ sea-level rise and fall).
 This becomes nicely clear during a daytrip on the Nordenskiöldtoppen, a mountain more than 1000 metres high near Longyearbyen towering above Platåfjellet.
 Here, dark claystones alternate with silt- and sandstone.
 The claystones represent phases of higher sea level, when the coast was far away and only fine grains were deposited here.
 When the coast got nearer again due to a relative drop of sea level, sand was deposited which was washed into the sea by rivers.
 Some of the sandstone layers are very fossil-rich, leaves similar to those of nazelnut trees are very common there (check the morains of the glaciers which bring everything together or, which is easier, the museum in Longyearbyen).

 Both Cretaceous and Tertiary are coal-bearing.
 The hard coal was mined during the 20th century on both sides of the fjord (see below).

-Horizontal layers of sediment (sandstone, siltstone) from the lower Tertiary.
-Fuglefjellet, west of Longyearbyen.
+Horizontal layers of sediment (sandstone, siltstone) dating to the lower Tertiary.
+Fuglefjella, west of Longyearbyen.